olidroide/lorita-bot/README.md

 ## ✍️ License

-Distributed under the GNU General Public License v2.0.
+Distributed under the Apache License.
 See `LICENSE` for more information.

 Lorita-bot logo parrot designs were created by Freepik - Flaticon [Freepik - Flaticon](https://www.flaticon.com/free-icons/parrot)